 When torn completely, the ACL does not tend to heal well, explains Dr Cheung.
 One solution is to surgically replace the torn ligament with a tissue graft – usually made up of hamstring tendons.
 This procedure is generally straightforward, with patients usually going home the same day.
 However, recovery time is long.
 In fact, it can take nine to 12 months of physiotherapy to get a patient back to playing sports after surgery for an ACL tear.

-Dr Cheung says it’s worth seeing a good physiotherapist on the recommendation of your orthopaedic surgeon, and undergoing rehab before considering ACL surgery.
+According to Dr Cheung, it’s definitely worth seeing a good physiotherapist on the recommendation of your orthopaedic surgeon, and undergoing rehab before considering orthopaedic surgery.

 “This allows your knee to regain full range of movement and strength, and allows the bone bruising to settle.
-Some doctors also argue that ACL reconstruction is associated with a lower risk of early arthritis.”
+Some doctors have also argued that ACL reconstruction may reduce the risk of early osteoarthritis later in life.”

 #2 Large meniscal tear